ebi-jdispatcher/webservice-clients/python/README.txt

 zsi20/        Clients for SOAP services using ZSI 2.0. suds/         Clients for SOAP services using SUDS.

+* See also INSTRUCTIONS.md.

-See http://www.ebi.ac.uk/Tools/webservices/ for more details.
+See https://www.ebi.ac.uk/Tools/webservices/ for more details.